 Ms. Perry has served as a mediator for over 2-decades in the state, federal, international, and private-sector, including unionized and non-union organizations.
 She is responsible for designing and improving conflict resolution systems and programs.
 Her previous service includes Family Section Co-Chair at the Association for Conflict Resolution, American Bar Association (ABA) Section of Dispute Resolution member, and volunteer Judge for the ABA Law School Representation in Mediation Competitions.
 Ms. Perry is currently an associate mediator at the Mediation Center of Hampton Roads.

-In addition to a wealth of experience in mediation and conflict mitigation systems, Ms. Perry holds a Master of Science in Conflict Analysis and Resolution from George Mason University in Fairfax, Virginia, and advanced post-graduate studies include Mediation and Advanced Mediation of Complex Disputes from Harvard Law's Program on Negotiation, Cambridge, MA.
+In addition to a wealth of experience in mediation and employment-based dispute resolution systems, Ms. Perry holds a Master of Science in Conflict Analysis and Resolution (Honors) from George Mason University in Fairfax, Virginia.
+Her advanced post-graduate studies include Mediation and Advanced Mediation of Complex Disputes from Harvard Law's Program on Negotiation, Cambridge, MA.

 Ms. Perry is a parent education provider in the Virginia Judicial System.
 She is certified in Positive Discipline parenting, and committed to serving the "best interest of the child".
 She holds a professional certificate in Education Policy and Program Evaluation from Georgetown University, and Trauma-Informed Jurisprudence from the Association of Family and Conciliation Courts.